MicrosoftDocs/architecture-center/docs/data-guide/scenarios/build-scalable-database-solutions-azure-services.md

 - Highly available and resilient to failure.
 - Affordable.

 A crucial consideration is how well a design scales as data grows.
 Consider an application that generates 6 terabytes (TB) of data its first month, with data increasing at a 10 percent yearly rate.
-Here's a graph that shows how data accumulates over time:
+The following graph shows how that data accumulates over time:

 :::image type="content" source="../images/build-scalable-database-solutions-azure-services-data-growth.svg" alt-text="A line graph showing terabytes created over time, from 6 T B after one month to 249 after three years.
 The 10 percent growth rate steepens the slope over time.":::